cgaldston/US-Power-Outage-Trends-Data-Analysis-and-Predictions/README.md

 The MAE was 2586 and R^2 was 0.16 indicating that our baseline model did not perform the best.

 ## Final Model
+For our final model, we wanted to explore what features of our dataset would be useful for our predictive tasks.
+We started by one hot encoding our categorical variables.
+Because all of our categories are nominal, we used sklearns OneHotEncoder().
+We also needed to make sure that all of our quantitative variables are represented properly as they were initially represented as objects.
+Some of the features that we incorporated in our final model were `U.S._STATE`, `CLIMATE.REGION`, `ANOMALY.LEVEL`, `CLIMATE.CATEGORY`, 'OUTAGE.START.DATE', 'OUTAGE.START.TIME', 'OUTAGE.RESTORATION.DATE', 'OUTAGE.RESTORATION.TIME', 'CAUSE.CATEGORY.DETAIL', 'OUTAGE.DURATION', 'CUSTOMERS.AFFECTED', 'TOTAL.PRICE', 'TOTAL.SALES', 'TOTAL.CUSTOMERS','POPULATION'

 ## Fairness Analysis